Rising star shakes up Belarus strongman's re-election bid - France 24

 Belarus accused them of planning mass unrest along with detained opposition figures including Tikhanovskaya's husband.

+Moscow has urged the men's release and President Vladimir Putin told Lukashenko that Russia wants Belarus to stay "stable" for polls.

+Lukashenko has retained close ties to Moscow, though he often plays Russia and the West against each other.

-Lukashenko also gave non-specific warnings of a plotted massacre in Minsk and foreign-funded cyber campaigns aimed at inciting "colour revolutions" in a televised address this week.
+He has warned of a plotted massacre in Minsk and foreign-funded cyber campaigns aimed at inciting "colour revolutions".

 In the past he has crushed protests with riot police and hefty jail terms, prompting Western sanctions.

-Some questioned Lukashenko's state of health as he sounded hoarse, looked pallid and constantly mopped his brow.
+Some questioned Lukashenko's state of health as he sounded hoarse, looked pallid and constantly mopped his brow in a recent speech.

 Usually a vigorous man who proclaims his love of rural life and sport, he recently acknowledged he had contracted coronavirus "without symptoms" -- after repeatedly dismissing fears over the virus and refusing to put the country into lockdown.